TED TODD FLOORING

-Most of the woods that we see in Europe and North America fit in the category of being light woods.
+Most of the woods that we see in Europe and North America fit in the category of being light woods which we can use to make light wood flooring.
 This is because these light woods are the temperate hardwoods found in this part of the world.
 Oak, Maple, Ash, Beech, Sycamore are examples, to name just a few.

-We make some of these woods into solid and engineered wood flooring.
-They come in different designs from narrow plank widths all the way up to Superwide planks, herringbone, chevron and handmade panels.
-Ted Todd have been designing and making floors out of temperate woods since 1993 and decades of innovation and creativity has enabled us to redefine what light hardwood floors can be and we lead the way in making the very most from these brilliant woods.
+We make some of these woods into solid light flooring and engineered light wood flooring.
+They come in different designs from narrow plank widths all the way up to Superwide planks, herringbone, chevron, and handmade panels.
+Ted Todd has been designing and making floors out of temperate woods since 1993 and decades of innovation and creativity have enabled us to redefine what light hardwood floors can be and we lead the way in making the very most from these brilliant light woods.

 What is Light Coloured Wood Flooring?

-Light wood floors are often described as being natural, because the woods look straight from nature.
-Ted Todd have spent many years developing treatments and finishes that build on this naturally light feel, from gently brushing out the grain to creating finishes that almost feel unfinished, these are advances that all aim to further the natural appeal of wood.
+Light coloured wood floors are often described as being natural, because the woods look straight from nature.
+Ted Todd have spent many years developing treatments and finishes that build on this naturally light feel.
+From gently brushing out the grain to creating finishes that almost feel unfinished, these are advances that all aim to further the natural appeal of wood.

-The largest development over the recent decade has been the growth in the use of underfloor heating which drove the switch from solid wood flooring to engineered floors.
-Solid wood floors are a brilliant multi-generational investment; however most people struggle to live with movement that you encounter over underfloor heating so engineered wood floors have filled this space.
+The largest development over the recent decade has been the growth in the use of underfloor heating.
+This drove the switch from solid wood flooring to engineered floors.
+Solid wood floors are a brilliant multi-generational investment.
+However, most people struggle to live with movement that you encounter over underfloor heating so engineered wood floors have filled this space.

-We pioneered the development of wide plank floors and this all started when we started when we took the knowledge we had in making reclaimed pine floors from old beams and applied this to new natural oak.
+We pioneered the development of wide plank floors.
+This all started when we took the knowledge we had in making reclaimed pine floors from old beams and applied this to new natural oak.